Wyatt Morrison, LVC economics student

 Economics

-If you want to see business from all angles—and understand enterprise at a broader level—economics at LVC will give you knowledge and perspective that's in high demand.
+If you want to see business from all angles—and understand enterprise at a broader level—pursuing your degree in economics at LVC will give you skills and perspective in high demand for a career with great growth potential.

-Here, you’ll dive into economic theory, micro- and macroeconomics, comparative economic systems, and quantitative analytical methods on your way to a career in almost any industry you choose, whether that’s government, foreign missions, geopolitical think tanks, higher education, global business entities, or even your own ventures.
+When you pursue an econ major at LVC, you’ll dive into economic theory, micro- and macroeconomics, comparative economic systems, and quantitative analytical methods.
+This will put you on your way to a career in almost any industry you choose, whether that’s government and policy, foreign missions, geopolitical think tanks, higher education, global business entities, or even your own entrepreneurial ventures.

 Need-based departmental scholarships are available.

-In classes, you’ll be taught by leading experts in economics, at a college that’s part of the Accreditation Council for Business Schools and Programs (ACBSP).
+In LVC’s economics classes, you’ll be taught by leading experts in the field, at a college that’s part of the Accreditation Council for Business Schools and Programs (ACBSP).
 On campus, you’ll be able to join organizations like Phi Beta Lambda to develop your leadership skills.

 Turn Theory into Practice